 Keeping your relationship strong as it enters this second phase is very important but is often something people struggle with.
 They worry about the loss of passion, of that intense sexual desire fading, and of their relationship not looking like the movies anymore.
 If you find yourself asking: “does he love me?” or “does she still care?” you both may need to put more work into your relationship to keep it stable and fulfilling.

 To that end, here are ten strategies you can use to keep your relationship strong:

 Finding strategies to keep your relationship strong are essential and should be addressed sooner rather than later.
 It’s best to prevent problems instead of trying to fix them once they have cropped up and driven a wedge between the two of you.

-Many couples wait too long to attend therapy together when irreversible damage has already been done.
+Many couples wait too long to attend couples therapy calgary (or in your area) together when irreversible damage has already been done.
 Going to couple’s counseling and addressing issues early on does not mean your relationship is failing, it says you’re working to make it survive.

 RELATED: 7 Ways to Get Free Marriage Advice

 While being honest with your partner is essential, it’s also important to know when to draw the line with critiquing and criticizing your partner.
 Unless they’re doing something damaging or hurtful, it doesn’t always benefit a relationship to tell your significant other everything they do that annoys you.
 Instead, it will just hurt the two of you in the long run.

 Fights are inevitable in a relationship.
 However, how you fight is often more important than what you fight about.
 Being snide, cruel, or yelling during a fight will often make the argument escalate to an unhealthy place and does not serve your relationship.
 Instead, if you have something critical to say to your partner, be careful to do it gently and without attacking.